-For ships designed to carry solid cargoes, effective arrangements are to be provided for draining water from the tank top.
 Where wells are provided for the drainage, such wells are not to extend for more than one-half height of the double bottom.
+The vertical distance from the bottom of such a well to a plane coinciding with the keel line shall not be less 500 mm.